Dhaarani28/CrackingTheCodingInterview/README.md

 # Cracking the Coding Interview Questions

-These are my solutions to some of the [Cracking the Coding Interview](http://www.crackingthecodinginterview.com/) (6th Edition) interview questions.
+These are my solutions to some of the [Cracking the Coding Interview](http://www.crackingthecodinginterview.com/) (6th Edition) questions in Java.

 ![Cracking the Coding Interview Cover](assets/cracking-the-coding-interview-cover.jpg)

-All solutions are implemented in Java.

 ## Compile and Run